helidon-io/helidon/docs/se/guides/health.md

 1. Find and apply any health-related settings from configuration at the `server.features.observe.observers.health` config key.
 <!--@mdc :: -->

+Your code decides what config key to use for retrieving the configuration.
 Recall earlier, before adding custom health checks, you added a config section for health to set `details` to `true`--at `server.features.observe.observers.health`.
 Helidon used that configuration to